ramirezfernando/ramirezfernando/README.md

-### Hello there 👋
+### Hello there! 👋

-I'm Fernando Ramirez, studying CS + Math at the University of Houston.
+I'm Fernando Ramirez, and I'm studying CS + Math at the University of Houston.
 I'm currently looking for fall 2023 and spring 2024 software engineering internships.
 See below to check out some of my programming experience!

 💻 Work experience:
   * **Incoming Software Engineer Intern at Amazon**